cattymod/beta-gui/README.md

 ## License

-All modifications to Scratch are licensed under the GNU General Public License v3.0.
+All modifications here are licensed under the GNU General Public License v3.0.
 See LICENSE or https://www.gnu.org/licenses/ for details.

 The following is the original license for scratch-gui, which we are required to retain.
 This is NOT the license of this project.